pypiserver/pypiserver/README.rst

       uses the ASCII contents of HTML_FILE as welcome message response.

     -v
-      enable INFO logging;  repeate for more verbosity.
+      enable INFO logging;  repeat for more verbosity.

     --log-conf <FILE>
       read logging configuration from FILE.